Stepland/memon/docs/source/other-things.md

 To clarify, a long note *lasts* for the amount of ticks specified by its `L` key, this means there **cannot** be another note on the same square from `T` to `T+L`, inclusive.

-Parsers should **reject** charts with these kinds of overlapping notes.

 (marker-animation-overlap)=
 ### Marker Animation Overlap